tomas-fryza/vhdl-course/Labs/04-segment/README.md

    | `hex_i` | input   | 4 bits | Input binary data |
    | `seg_o` | output  | 7 bits | Cathode values in the order A, B, C, D, E, F, G |

    6. Use [combinational process](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Processes) and define an architecture of the decoder.
-Note that, inside the process `case`-`when` [assignments](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments) can be used.
+Note that, inside a process, `case`-`when` [assignments](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments) can be used.

 ```vhdl
 ------------------------------------------------------------